Keiller (footballer)

-Keiller da Silva Nunes (born 29 October 1996), simply known as Keiller, is a Brazilian professional footballer who plays as a goalkeeper for Internacional.
+Keiller da Silva Nunes (born 29 October 1996) simply known as Keiller, is a Brazilian professional footballer who plays as a goalkeeper for Ceará, on loan from Internacional.

 Club career

 Keiller made his debut in the professional team of Internacional in the 2nd Semi-Final match of 2017 Campeonato Gaúcho, replacing the injured Marcelo Lomba, against Caxias.
 In the penalty shootouts, Keiller defended two charges, classifying the Internacional for the Final.

 Keiller also played the 1st game of the Final, against Novo Hamburgo.

-On 2021, Keiller was loaned to Chapecoense for the whole season.
+In 2021, Keiller was loaned to Chapecoense for the whole season.

-On 2022, Keiller returned to Inter, becoming the first-choice goalkeeper by the end of the same year in the place of the injured Daniel.
+In 2022, Keiller returned to Inter, becoming the first-choice goalkeeper by the end of the same year in the place of the injured Daniel.

+In 2024, after Sergio Rochet became the first-choice goalkeeper on Inter, Keiller was again loaned, this time to Vasco da Gama.